 Total number of cards

-Some issuers limit the total number of accounts you can have with them at a time.
-For example, Chase and Capital One both have their own, different rules on this.
+Some issuers limit the total number of accounts you can have with them at one time.
+For example, Chase and Capital One both have their own rules around how many cards they’ll approve you for.

 Total credit limit

-Another type of rule limits your total available credit.
+Another rule limits your total available credit.
 For example, Chase doesn't necessarily care how many of its credit cards you have.
-However, it sets a maximum for how much credit it will give each customer.
-For example, Chase might restrict you to $30,000 in credit across all accounts.
+However, it sets a maximum credit amount that it will extend to each customer.
+If Chase were to extend you $30,000 in total credit, you might be able to split that credit between two cards or six cards.

-This is an unwritten rule and will vary by customer, even changing over time.
+This is an unwritten rule that varies by customer and can change over time.
 The good news is that this type of restriction can be pretty flexible.
-If you've bumped up against your total credit limit, you may be able to move your line of credit from one account to another.
-This is a strategy I've employed throughout my credit card journey.
+If you established a relationship with a bank when your income was $25,000, and your income is now $80,000, a simple update of your profile might automatically increase your credit limit.
+Or, if you've bumped up against your total credit limit, you may be able to move your line of credit from one account to another.

 Timing of applications for credit card strategy

-Some banks restrict the number of applications they will approve in a certain timeframe.
+Some banks restrict the number of applications they'll approve in a certain timeframe.
 For example, Citi will only approve one card in any eight-day period and only two personal credit cards in a 65-day period.
-Even slower, Citi only approves one small business card per customer every 90 days.
+Even slower: Citi approves only one small-business card per customer every 90 days.

 History of applications

 You might not be approved for a new card because you have too many recent applications.
-This may sound like the rule above, but we're talking about your application history across all issuers.
+This may sound similar to application-timing rules, but here we're talking about your application history across all issuers.

 Some banks will not approve a new account if you’ve recently opened a certain number of cards.
-Unlike the previous rule, unsuccessful applications won’t hurt you in this case.
+Unlike application-history rules, unsuccessful applications won’t hurt you in this case.

 Related: How To Check Your Credit Score for Free